-Many people are familiar with the two common APS-C crop factors: 1.6x for Canon, and 1.5x for Nikon, Sony and everyone else.
-But how do we get to this number, and how do you calculate the crop factor for other sensor sizes?
+Many people are familiar with the two common APS-C crop factors: 1.6x for Canon, and 1.5x for Nikon, Fuji, Sony, etc. But how do we get to this number, and how do you calculate the crop factor for other sensor sizes?

 |Medium Format||53.7mm x 40.4mm||0.64|